coxjonc/superbowl_li_twitter/README.md

 Load tweets into database
 ---
 Once you have your environment configured and have installed all the necessary packages, run the script to import tweets from the livestream into your MySQL DB.
+Run with `nohup` if you want Unix to ignore the hangup (HUP) signal

-`python bin/stream_to_sql.py`
+`nohup python bin/stream_to_sql.py&`